Skip to Content

 How to stop your horse from acting territorial through biting:

 Move your horse to a bigger pen or a pasture with more room to graze.
 Incorporate horse training to discourage biting.
-Teach your horse that you are the leader of the herd, and horses that bite won’t be rewarded.
+Teach your horse that you are the leader of the herd and that horses that bite won’t be rewarded.

 Picture of a horse getting its foot cleaned.